Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 All four prepared MakerBeams form the holder:

 * Insert four 6mm bolts into the side of a prepared 60mm MakerBeam.
-* Fasten the corner brackets of the two prepared 150mm MakerBeams to the bolts with two lock nuts each.
+* Fasten the corner brackets of the two prepared 150mm MakerBeams to the prepared 60mm MakerBeam with two lock nuts each.
 Ensure that the 12mm bolts on the 150mm MakerBeams and the corner brackets on the 60mm MakerBeams face into opposite directions.

 Repeat these steps for the second prepared 60mm MakerBeam.